Dr. Dame Daphne Sheldrick of DSWT

 The David Sheldrick Wildlife Trust

-Dr. Dame Daphne Sheldrick is a celebrated author, conservationist, and expert in animal care and rehabilitation.
+Dr. Dame Daphne Sheldrick was a celebrated author, conservationist, and expert in animal care and rehabilitation.
 In 1977, in memory of her late husband, she founded the David Sheldrick Wildlife Trust, a conservation center in Nairobi, Kenya, whose acclaimed Orphans’ Project has achieved worldwide renown through its pioneering elephant and rhino rescue and rehabilitation program.
-The orphanage is a haven for young elephants and rhinos whose parents have been killed by poachers for their ivory and horn.
-For her work in this field, Sheldrick has been decorated by the Queen with an Order of the British Empire (OBE), honored by the Kenyan Government with a prestigious Moran of the Burning Spear, and awarded an Honorary Doctorate in Veterinary Medicine and Surgery by Glasgow University.
+The orphanage is a haven for young rhinos and elephants whose parents have been killed by poachers for their ivory and horn.
+For her work in this field, Sheldrick was decorated by the Queen with an Order of the British Empire (Damehood), honored by the Kenyan Government with a prestigious Moran of the Burning Spear, and awarded an Honorary Doctorate in Veterinary Medicine and Surgery by Glasgow University.
 In 2002 she received the BBC’s Lifetime Achievement Award.
-Daphne’s life’s work is currently the subject of a critically acclaimed 3D IMAX film, Born to Be Wild, and her memoir, Love, Life and Elephants – An African Love Story is a national bestseller.
-Daphne Sheldrick is considered a leading international authority on the rearing and care of wild creatures and is recognized as the first person to have perfected the milk formula and life-saving feeding protocol for orphaned, milk-dependent elephants and rhinos.
-Daphne graciously agreed to answer a few questions for us.
+Daphne’s life’s work was the subject of a critically acclaimed 3D Imax film, Born to Be Wild, and her memoir, Love, Life and Elephants – An African Love Story is a national bestseller.
+Daphne Sheldrick was considered a leading international authority on the rearing and care of wild creatures, and was recognized as the first person to have perfected the milk formula and life-saving feeding protocol for orphaned milk-dependent elephants and rhinos.

 What have been the greatest lessons the elephants have taught you?
 And what can humans learn from them?